yangboz/furry-bear/README.md

 3.Geo location inputment requirements;

-4. One category item match along with one NoSQL document and many Reviews;
+4.One category item match along with one NoSQL document and many Reviews;